×

 E.O.
 Wilson: Consilience: The Unity of Knowledge

-Vapor and ice particles form, in the clouds over our heads.
-Those changing cloud formations are fed through water evaporation.
-They gain nourishment from oceans, lakes, ponds, rivers and streams.
-The transpiration of plants and the breath we exhale acts in the same way.
+Vapor and ice particles form in the clouds above my head.
+Changing cloud formations are fed through water evaporation.
+Nourishment is gained from oceans, lakes, ponds, rivers and streams.

 “A storm is not a thing, it’s a collection of occurrences.
 A cloud above a mountain is not a thing, it is the condensation of humidity in the air that wind blows over a mountain.
 A wave is not a thing, it is a movement of water, and the water that forms it is always different.”